dmackayuofg/pa-ae1/pa_ae1_skeleton/README.md

 war_and_peace.txt
 anna_karenina.txt
 ```

-War and Peace, and Anna Karenina, both mention the words pierre and anna, but pierre occurs much more than anna  in War and Peace, and vice versa for Anna Karenina.
+War and Peace, and Anna Karenina, both mention the words `pierre` and `anna`, but `pierre` occurs much more than `anna` in War and Peace, and vice versa for Anna Karenina.

 I have had to minorly change `main.py` to allow for this, however it doesn't interfere with `tester.py`.
 Result should be identical if the `-o` flag is not included.

 Since the original algorithm is entirely multiplicative, simply adding a scalar to each word based on it's index wouldn't work since the order doesn't matter.
-Instead I had to somewhat intrusively change the algorithm to be summative instead.
+Instead, I had to somewhat intrusively change the algorithm to be summative instead.